Xihan-Aaron/PhoneZone/README.md

 To edit the listing for disabled or not disabled use endpoint profile/editListing with parameters req.body.editId (the id of the listing) ,req.body.disabled (boolean: True - Disabled and False - Enable)

+If you click on the row of the table, then it will lead you to the item.
+However, this will only occur when the item is enabled.

 ## Checkout

 ### Functions